Understanding why do babies cry so much?

 Parents, take heart!
 Many parents when wondering why do babies cry think it is their fault.
 If you are responsive to your baby and try to keep him feeling secure in his new world, you need not feel that it’s your fault if your baby cries a lot.
 Nor is it up to you to stop your baby’s crying.
 Of course, you stay open to learning new things to help your baby (like a change in your diet or a new way of wearing baby), and you get your doctor involved if you suspect a physical cause behind the crying.
 But there will be times when you won’t know why your baby is crying—you’ll wonder if baby even knows why he’s crying.
 There may be times when baby simply needs to cry, and you needn’t feel desperate to make him stop after trying all the usual things.

 It’s a fact of new parent life that although babies cry to express a need, the style in which they do so is the result of their own temperament.
-Don’t take baby’s cries personally.
+Don’t take crying from your baby personally.
 Your job is to create a supportive environment that lessens baby’s need to cry, to offer a set of caring and relaxed arms so that baby does not need to cry alone, and to do as much detective work as you can to figure out why your baby is crying and how you can help.
 The rest is up to baby.

 “When I was confused about my mothering, I asked a seasoned calm, impartial mother to observe how I handled my baby on a typical day in my home.
 Although I know I’m the expert on my own baby, sometimes it’s hard to be objective, and a voice of experience can be helpful.”